apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 TarMK GC #2: compaction cycle 0 completed in 6.580 min (394828 ms).
 Compacted 3e3b35d3-2a15-43bc-a422-7bd4741d97a5.0000002a to 348b9500-0d67-46c5-a683-3ea8b0e6c21c.000012c0
 ```

-The message shows how long did it take to compact the data to the new generation.
+The message shows how long it took to compact the data to the new generation.
 It also prints the record identifiers of the two head states.
 The head state on the left belongs to the previous generation, the one on the right to the new.